dkulp2/cnvs/doc/architecture.md

 to generate distributions.
 But blocks cannot have too many samples or a task will take too long to run.

+Blocks are non-overlapping.
+Genome partitioning may be chosen smartly based on large genomic features, such as centromeres, that are unlikely to include CNVs of interest. *(Is this OK?
+Resolving conflicts from overlapping blocks would be a hard problem to solve generally and isn't worth the extra work for modest gain, in my opinion.)*

-The additional expectation is that tasks are performed on separate processors in distinct environments with fast local storage and a slower network file system.
+A further expectation is that tasks are performed on separate processors in distinct environments with fast local storage and a slower network file system.
 It may optionally have access to a local database and/or a networked database that is shared by multiple